hitoshi-watase/sercrod/docs/reference/directives/import.md

 - Keep URLs simple and explicit:

   - Use quoted string literals or short expressions.
-  - If you need to encode multiple pieces of information (for example file and section name), do it in the URL and let the server interpret it; Nablla does not parse `":name"` postfixes in any special way.
+  - If you need to encode multiple pieces of information (for example file and section name), do it in the URL and let the server interpret it; Sercrod does not parse `":name"` postfixes in any special way.

 - Avoid heavy or large imports during interaction: